Jayhello/MyNote/README.md

 # linear algebra
 1. vector matrix orthogonal eigenvalue eigenvectors
 # English_ML note
 1. linear algebra and its application
 2. network and deep learning
 # git note
 1. git vs svn
 2. common command
 3. github example
+# python_ML_note
+1. the basic of numpy
+2. matplotlib
+# python
+1. basic
 # torch7
 This is about DeepLearning framework
+# linear
+1. this for test